Lagoju/health-inequality-nigeria-analysis/Data/README.md

-The original dataset from the WHO is the 'health_indicators_nga.csv'
+-The original dataset from the WHO is the 'health_indicators_nga.csv'

-I coverted the .csv file to .xlxx ('health_indicators_nga.xlxx') to have a more stable version of the dataset which was then prepared for Excel auditing
+-I coverted the .csv file to .xlxx ('health_indicators_nga.xlxx') to have a more stable version of the dataset which was then prepared for Excel auditing